namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 - First time in New Delhi India (2025-11-28).
 - First time on a wild jeep safari (2025-12-01).
 - Fourth December I made the bigos, our family Xmas dish.
 (2025-12-22).
+- Played table top monopoly first time in wow many many years .
+(2025-12-26).
+- Pull ups, push ups in the snow.
+Sort of memorable 😆.
+First time using the outdoor equipment in my neighborhood park gym, after it snowed.
+22F, but no wind and luckily the actual equipment did not have snow on it (2025-12-27).

 ### Stopped
 - Stopped daily Carb Manager logging during travel to India but also did not resume after returning.
 Discussed why [here](https://michal.piekarczyk.xyz/post/2025-12-10-not-tracking/) (2025-12-08) .